 Tips for making potato spinach gnocchi

-Like other potato gnocchi recipes, these are a firmer dough so easier to form.
+Like other potato gnocchi recipes, these are a firmer dough so relatively easy to form.
 The key with the spinach is to make sure it is properly drained so you limit the amount of water being added.
 Also, chop it up a bit before you blend it with the potato to make it easier to break up and not clog the blender.
 You don’t need to completely blend it in, just small enough pieces so you don’t get clumps or stringy bits.
 I would recommend making up the mixture while the potatoes are still warm, though not too hot, as this helps the dough be lighter.

-- 1lb/450g potatoes
+- 1 lb potatoes 450g

-- 4½oz/125g spinach, weight after any stems have been removed
+- 4 1/2 oz spinach 125g, weight after any stems have been removed

 - 1 egg

 - 1 cup all purpose flour 140g plain flour